Generic name: acetaminophen (injection) [ a-SEET-a-MIN-oh-FEN ]

 What is acetaminophen injection?

-Acetaminophen injection is used to treat pain and to reduce fever.
-Acetaminophen injection is sometimes given with opioid (sometimes called narcotic) pain medication to treat moderate to severe pain.
+Acetaminophen injection is used to treat pain in adults and children at least 2 years old.
+For moderate to severe pain, acetaminophen is sometimes given with opioid pain medicine.

 Acetaminophen injection may also be used for purposes not listed in this medication guide.